Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 New Zealand Embassy, Bangkok, Thailand (also responsible for Laos): +66 2 254 2530.

 The site known as Buddha Park is an otherworldly collection of Buddhist and Hindu statues scattered around a riverside meadow.
-Priest-shaman, myth-maker and sculptor, Luang Pu, designed and built the park in 1958, fusing philosophy with mythology and iconography.
+Priest, myth-maker and sculptor, Luang Pu designed and built the park in 1958, fusing philosophy with mythology and iconography.
 Visitors will discover that the detail on many of the statues is decidedly atypical of Laos.
 Indeed, much of it is quite unique.
 Visitors are sure to enjoy climbing and exploring the structures and should look out for tourist pleasers such as the beautiful Tree of Life sculpture and a pumpkin-like statue.
 The latter's steps lie inside its gaping mouth and lead to a viewing platform.
-Visitors are free touch the statues, take photographs and explore without much restriction.
-They'll also find a restaurant that serves decent food.
-The trip to Buddha Park is fairly lengthy, though the region's rural scenery is interesting in its own right.

 Located in the Xieng Khouang Plateau of Northern Laos, the mysterious Plain of Jars is an unusual sight and a must-see attraction.
 Visitors will find hundreds of huge stone jars scattered about the landscape, some weighing as much as six tonnes and measuring around six feet in length.
 They're believed to be over 2,000 years old, though their origin and original function remain unknown.
-The gaps in their narrative have allowed for many theories and legends to develop.
 One story claims they were made to ferment rice wine to celebrate a victorious battle against a wicked chieftain in the 6th century.
-Other theories have them as sarcophagi or funerary urns.
-The jars are clustered into 90 groups, with Thong Hai Hin, or Site 1, being the largest and most easily accessible site.
+Others see them as sarcophagi or funerary urns.
+The jars are clustered into 90 groups, with Thong Hai Hin being the largest and most easily accessible site.
 Only Sites 1, 2 and 3 are open to visitors, as unexploded mines from the war lie around the other locations.
-Many guesthouses in the town of Phonsavan offer tours to the sites.
-As a precautionary measure, town visitors should stop at the Mines Advisory Group (MAG) and learn about the clearing of unexploded bombs in the area and throughout Laos.
-The site is situated several kilometres southeast of Phonsavan, which is a 30-minute flight from Luang Prabang.
-Travellers interested in visiting can hire a driver and either a 4X4 or a small tuk-tuk for the day.
-More adventurous visitors can hire a motorbike and drive out themselves.
-Sites 1 and 2 are well signposted and 3 is easy enough to find.
-The drive from Phonsavan is scenic and the people living along the road are generally friendly and helpful.

-The Pak Ou Caves lie about two hours away from Luang Prabang and are only accessible by boat.
-They tend to divide opinion among visitors.
-Some find the area to contain an intriguing spiritual power, while others don't see what all the fuss is about.
-Most agree that the scenic boat trip to the caves is fun and worthwhile.
-The lower and upper caves contain and an impressive collection of mostly wooden Buddha statues, which locals and pilgrims have assembled over the centuries.
+The Pak Ou Caves lie about two hours from Luang Prabang and are only accessible via a scenic boat trip.
+The lower and upper caves contain an impressive collection of mostly wooden Buddha statues, which locals and pilgrims have assembled over the centuries.
 Hundreds of pilgrims journey to the caves every year, adding new statues to the gallery.
 The collection contains some unusual specimens, many of which are hard to reach.
 Visitors will need a flashlight to climb the stairs leading to the upper cave.
 The lower cave is visible from the river.
 Photos are permitted and visitors often light candles as tributes.
-Many tourists combine trips to the caves with visits to the villages along the river banks or activities like elephant riding.

 Tourists frequently rate the multi-tiered Kuang Si Falls as the top attraction in Luang Prabang.
 The serene location sees turquoise-green water tumble over a series of limestone terraces and collect in lovely pools, all of which are surrounded by lush greenery.
 Walkways lead around the base and to the summit, and visitors will find many places to picnic.
 The swimming is glorious, with rocks, branches and rope swings providing fun ways to enter the water.
 Given their natural splendour, it's no surprise that the falls get crowded.
 Travellers should visit as early as possible to fully appreciate the location and take good photographs.
 The falls are about 18 miles (29km) south of Luang Prabang.

 The famous 4,000 Islands region of Laos unfolds at the Mekong River's tail end.
-Situated in the far south and lapping over into Cambodia, the area is renowned for its tranquil village life, spectacular waterfalls, and unspoiled natural beauty.
+Situated in the far south and lapping over into Cambodia, the area is renowned for its tranquil village life, spectacular waterfalls and unspoiled natural beauty.
 It's also home to the rare pink Irrawaddy Dolphin.
-The two most popular islands are Don Khong, which is the largest and most developed in the region, and backpacker-magnet Don Det.
+The two most popular islands are Don Khong, which is the largest and most developed in the region, and backpacker magnet Don Det.
 Prices for food and accommodation are some of the cheapest in Asia.
 Many tourists use the area as an entry point into Cambodia, with buses frequently making the one-hour journey to the border.
 Action lovers can look forward to plenty of hiking, biking and swimming opportunities, while relaxation seekers can enjoy bungalows with waterside balconies.
 Water safaris are a great way to see the dolphins, though travellers should ask guides not to go too far.
-They'll owe border-crossing fees if they stray into nearby Cambodia.
-All things considered, Si Phan Don is a tremendous stop for young travellers or those operating on a tight budget.

-In recent years, the Houey Hong Vocational Training Center for Woman has been among the most popular tourist attractions in Laos.
-The centre's mission is to provide training and education for Lao women from disadvantaged backgrounds.
-Ultimately, the institution helps them transition into the contemporary economy by teaching them skills such as natural dyeing, traditional Lao weaving, tailoring and small business administration.
-Visitors are not just casual observers.
-Instead, they partake in half-day or full-day courses of their choice, and are taught skills ranging from tie-dyeing silks to traditional Lao weaving with a loom.
-The Houey Hong Center is a short tuk-tuk ride from downtown Vientiane and offers tourists an unforgettable experience of traditional textile manufacturing.
-Visitors keep whatever items they make, meaning they leave with special souvenirs.
+The Houey Hong Vocational Training Center for Woman has been among the most popular tourist attractions in Laos.
+The centre provides training and education to Lao women from disadvantaged backgrounds, teaching them skills such as natural dyeing, traditional Lao weaving, tailoring and small business administration.
+Visitors are not just casual observers and instead partake in half-day or full-day courses of their choice, and are taught skills ranging from tie-dyeing silks to traditional Lao weaving with a loom.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.